Frequently asked Questions

 Can Dechefr handle classified information?

 Dechefr is available as both a SaaS solution and an on-premise deployment.
-The on-premise option enables organizations to manage classified or sensitive information securely, in full compliance with their internal policies and regulatory requirements.
+The on-premise option enables organizations to manage classified or sensitive information securely, in full compliance with internal policies and regulatory requirements.

 -